indunet/fastproto/README.md

 ## *Quick Start*

-Imagine such an application, there is a monitoring device collecting weather data in realtime and sends to the weather station server in binary format.
-The datagram protocol is as follows:
+Imagine such an application, there is a monitoring device collecting weather data in realtime and sends to the weather station in binary format，the binary data has fixed length of 20 bytes:

+>   65 00 7F 69 3D 84 7A 01 00 00 55 00 F1 FF 0D 00 00 00 07 00

+The binary data contains 8 different types of signals, the specific protocol is as follows:

 | Byte Offset | Bit Offset | Data Type(C/C++)   | Signal Name       | Unit |  Formula  |
 |:-----------:|:----------:|:--------------:|:-----------------:|:----:|:---------:|